mricon/totp-cgi/INSTALL.rst

 Repeat this for as many users as you have.
 You can use puppet to provision these files with relative ease.

+If you want to use the web-based provisioning tool, see Provisioning_ below.

 Set up the clients
 ~~~~~~~~~~~~~~~~~~